olilarkin/awesome-musicdsp/README.md

 - [TheAudioProgrammer](https://www.youtube.com/channel/UCpKb02FsH4WH4X_2xhIoJ1A) - includes a lot of tutorials about JUCE with guest slots on things like web audio.

 - [TheChernoProject](https://www.youtube.com/user/TheChernoProject) - although this channel is focused on game development, the [C++ series](https://www.youtube.com/watch?v=18c3MTX0PK0&list=PLlrATfBNZ98dudnM48yfGUldqGD0S4FFb) is excellent.
-Annoying hand gestures, but an amazing energy and passion for teaching.
 Highly recommended.

 - [Teaching Yourself to Make Music Software: Steve Duda in Conversation | Loop](https://www.youtube.com/watch?v=Cp0rtLaXBio&t=1456s) - an inspiring interview with a great developer about a killer synth.

+- [C++ Real-Time Audio Programming with Bela](https://www.youtube.com/playlist?list=PLCrgFeG6pwQmdbB6l3ehC8oBBZbatVoz3) - A very clearly presented course.

 ## Places
 Here are a few links to the various corners of the internet and real-world where you might like to hang out if you like this kind of stuff...